Simple Syrup is a water recipe designed for general tea enjoyment.

 - Use the squeeze bulb to wash off any remaining mineral from the dish into the water.
 Some of these minerals tend to stick.
 Make sure that you’ve filled the squeeze bulb from the already-measured jug of 3785.4g deionized water, and empty any remaining water back into the mix when finished dosing the minerals.

 - To avoid precipitation of minerals, wait several minutes after adding each mineral, shaking occasionally.
 If you notice any precipitate in the water, you’ll need to start over.

 - Try aerating the water by pouring it into your kettle from a height before boiling it.
 This enhances the texture by reducing astringency and adding a sensation of volume.
 If the water is overly aerated, you can boil it for a while to remove the extra gases.
 Aeration is also closely tied to pH, and it affects the flavor profile by reducing intensity and slowing the steeping speed.
 It is best to try the water at various levels of aeration to become familiar with the effect.
 Please remember that aeration is a spectrum.
 You may prefer a different level of aeration than I do.
 Note that not all waters are created equal.
 Some will be over-aerated for use with tea, and others will be under-aerated.
 It is relatively simple to adjust this recipe with aeration to your tastes.
-If the brew is too intense and/or steeps too quickly, try aerating more.
+If the brew is too intense and/or steeps too quickly at normal parameters in a gaiwan, try aerating more.

 - This post will be updated from time to time to adjust the recipe and/or include new information.